The Ultimate Guide to Doctors in Costa Rica

 What Kind of Cosmetic Surgery Procedures Can I Have in Costa Rica?

 While you can find all kinds of hotels and other accommodations in Costa Rica, the country is also well known for special facilities for recovering medical tourists.
-It has special recovery retreats that are geared towards patients who need care.
-These are usually located close to clinics and hospitals, have all the amenities of a luxury hotel, but have nurses and interns as staff.
-They are in a better position to deal with patients and take care of them
+It has special recovery retreats that are geared toward patients who need care.
+These are usually located close to clinics and hospitals, with all the amenities of a luxury hotel, and nurses and interns as staff; they are in a better position to deal with patients and take care of them

 How Safe Is Costa Rica?

-As to quality of care, all doctors and surgeons must be locally board-certified with the Colegio de Médicos y Cirujanos to practice.
-Many doctors have specializations and carried out training or work in western countries, as well as being affiliated with various American and International Associations, such as ISAPS.
+As to the quality of care, all doctors and surgeons must be locally board-certified with the Colegio de Médicos y Cirujanos to practice.
+Many doctors have specializations and carry out training or work in Western countries, as well as being affiliated with various American and International Associations, such as ISAPS.

 Even if you have taken the best of care and the doctor is good, there is a slim chance that there may be some problems or complications during procedures.
 That said, our clinics and hospitals all have guarantees on the work they do; if any small problem arises after surgery, it will be fixed free of charge.